abryan1811/MelodyNest/testing.md

 ### Fixed Bugs

+- New user could register with no information

+    - Added minlength and maxlength, and a required to every field in register

 - New users cannot access profiles

     - This bug was solved by adding a simple if else statement on the user_profile.html.
 If the length of the useruploads array has 1 or more items inside it, then it loads up the users uploaded music. , else it says user hasnt uploaded any music.